GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Software is usually expected to be modified over the course of its productive life.
-The process of converting one correct program into a different correct program is extremely challenging.
+> ### With testing, I know straight away when I added a bug.
+That lets me fix the bug immediately, before it can crawl off and hide.
 >
-> ~ *Douglas Crockford*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts